 4.3.
 Feature your Charity Thermometer.

-Make sure your donation thermometer is featured prominently on your website and any other pages that have to do with your fundraiser.
+Make sure your donation thermometer widget is featured prominently on your website and any other pages that have to do with your fundraiser.

-If you’re organizing a fundraising event, project the fundraising thermometer on a big screen to encourage giving.
+If you’re organizing a fundraising event, project the large fundraising thermometer on a big screen to encourage giving.